Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Our day seventeen was filled with the simplicity, discovery and adventure that Elizabeth Von Armin refers to in the beginning quote.
 Thus far, our personal adventure, though different on the Caminho Portugués da Costa, in comparison to the Camino from Lisbon to Porto, was still fulfilling in its own unique way.

 We were making new friends, yet continuing on at our own rhythm.
-I missed the coast on day seventeen of the Caminho Portugués da Costa, yet I knew that there was much more to come on day eighteen!
+I missed the coast on day seventeen of the Caminho Portugués da Costa, yet I knew that there was much more to come on day eighteen if I chose the Senda Litoral!

 Salutation